freego/capistrano-spree/README.md

 ## Included Tasks

 ### symlink of `public/spree` directory
-enabled by default
+This is enabled by default.

 ### deface precompile
-disable deface on your `production.rb`
+You have to disable deface on your `production.rb`:
 ```ruby
 config.deface.enabled = false
 ```

-and then call the task on `deploy.rb`:
+and then add the task to your `deploy.rb`:
 ```ruby
 after 'deploy:updated', 'deface:precompile'
 ```